 - 7th/8th Place – 0 CDL Points

-At the end of the regular season comes the playoffs, which will be a double-elimination bracket tournament.
+At the end of the regular season comes the playoffs, which will be a double-elimination bracket tournament that will be held entirely online due to the ongoing coronavirus pandemic.
 The top eight teams with the most CDL points from the regular season progress to the playoffs and the top two teams receive a first round bye, meaning they will begin their playoffs in the second round.

 The bottom four teams from the regular season will become the four wildcards.
 They will face each other, and the two winning wildcards will advance to the playoffs.
 This means that at the conclusion of the regular season, every team still has a chance to reach the playoffs.